mentosmenno2/image-crop-positioner/README.md

 ### Localization
 Default text language for this repo is English.
-Make sure you translate all strings with the text-domain `place-that-face`.
+Make sure you translate all strings with the text-domain `image-crop-positioner`.

 Run: `composer run make-pot` for updating the .pot file.